 The Negative Effects of “Wine Mom Culture”

 Being a mom no doubt has its challenges and mothers report having high levels of stress, anxiety and depression.
-However, self-medicating with alcohol is not a healthy coping mechanism or necessarily a practice of self-care as its portrayed.
+However, self-medicating with alcohol is not a healthy coping mechanism.
+Or necessarily a practice of self-care as its portrayed.
 Using alcohol as a crutch every time things get rough is not sustainable nor a good example.
-Children can grow up believing when they feel overwhelmed and the house gets crazy, they too can be soothed with alcohol.
+Children can grow up believing when they feel overwhelmed.
+And alcohol is the solution when the house gets crazy.
 This culture is also quite dangerous for sober moms who do feel overwhelmed and on the verge of potential relapse.